Net Zero Roadmap

 • All suppliers and service providers to undergo ESG screening

-Aside from shifting the properties to renewable energy sources, the business units and project development leads identified additional interventions which were implemented in 2023 and 2024.
+Aside from shifting the properties to renewable energy sources, the business units and project development leads identified additional interventions that were implemented in 2023 and 2024.
 This included conducting feasibility studies on readily available technologies to mitigate emissions and engaging with supply chain partners, most notably its steel, cement and PVC suppliers.

-The table below summarizes the preliminary results of the recalculation of GHG emissions from 2021 to 2024.
+The table below summarizes the restated results of the 2022-2025 emissions accounting.

 Notes: